milafrerichs/new-mila-frerichs/content/newsletter/2019-07-21-weekly-notes.md

 The map is a great response to the Trumpian claim that the four congresswomen should "go back where they came from".

+> That leaves about 2.1 million Native American or Alaska Natives and 0.5 million Native Hawaiian or Other Pacific Islander.
+After that, it’s an empty shell of a country.

+> A simplified view, but you get the point.
+Everyone comes from somewhere.

 [https://flowingdata.com/2018/05/16/go-back-where-you-came-from/](https://flowingdata.com/2018/05/16/go-back-where-you-came-from/)

 ## [Abortion access is more difficult for women in poverty](https://www.washingtonpost.com/national/2019/07/10/abortion-access-is-more-difficult-women-poverty/)